laxsjo/lispbm-language-support/README.md

 ## Building

-You need to have vsce and Node installed.
-Make them available with `nix develop` (you need to have Nix installed).
+You need to have vsce installed (sorry don't feel like writing a guide for that currently .\_.).
 Then run

 ```shell